Save a lot of money on your next car — learn the best time to buy a car or truck in the U.S., Canada, and other parts of the world.

 In fact, the time of year can make a huge difference in how much you end up paying, thousands of dollars of a difference.

 So, is now a good time to buy a car?
 Since we don’t know your particular situation, we will present all the best possible times, including the best month, day, and time of the year, and let you decide for yourself.

 When Is The Best Time To Buy A Car?

 The best time to buy a car is generally at the end of a period, be it at the end of the calendar year, a month, or a quarter.
-This concept can also be applied to the end of the car in question’s model year, design cycle, or even life cycle.
+This concept can also be applied to the end of the car or truck in question’s model year, design cycle, or life cycle.